-Johnstown Castle is a 19th-century castle that is situated near Murrintown in County Wexford, Ireland.
+Johnstown Castle is a 19th-century castle near Murrintown in County Wexford, Ireland.

 The castle and its beautiful gardens are an extremely popular destination for tourists, as visitors can pay a small entry fee to take a peaceful stroll around the large historic estate.

 The estate itself dates back to the 12th century, when the Esmondes; a family from Lincolnshire, England, settled in the area.
 The family arrived in County Wexford after the Norman invasion of Ireland in 1169.